byfebian/crawl4ai-proxy/README.md

 ## Usage

-> **Note:** This fork is updated for compatibility with Crawl4AI v0.8.5+.
+> **Note:** This fork is updated for compatibility with Crawl4AI v0.8.x.
-> The original repo was built for Crawl4AI v0.6.0 and is incompatible with v0.8.x.
+> The [original repo](https://github.com/lennyerik/crawl4ai-proxy/) was built for Crawl4AI v0.6.x and is incompatible with Crawl4AI v0.8.x.

 Given a `docker-compose.yml` file that looks something like this: